lhapaipai/symfony-vite-dev/docs/src/guide/assets.md

 ```

-You can then use the `asset()` twig function by specifing your asset file path relative to your `root` path specified in your `vite.config.js`. (for compatibility reason with vite generated `manifest.json` file)
+You can then use the `asset()` Twig function by specifing your asset file path relative to your `root` path specified in your `vite.config.js`. (for compatibility reason with vite generated `manifest.json` file)

 ```twig
 <body>